NoSQL Databases

 How NoSQL Handles It:

-• No need for predefined schema: fields can vary between documents.
+• No schema constraints - fields vary between documents

 Neo4j is a graph database where data is stored as nodes and relationships instead of tables.
-It's particularly good for handling connected data like social networks, recommendations, or complex hierarchies.
+It's particularly effective for handling connected data like social networks, recommendations, or complex hierarchies.

 Cypher is Neo4j's query language, designed to be visual and intuitive: